 What are the risks?

-At this point, you might be thinking, “Is Dr. Christmas trying to pull a fast one or does she have stock in HRT because I know there are some risks.”
+At this point, you might be thinking, “Is Dr. Christmas trying to pull a fast one or does she have stock in HT because I know there are some risks.”
 The answer would be a resounding “no” on both accounts.
-For most women, hormone replacement is a safe and effective option; however hormone therapy should be avoided in women with risk factors.
+For most women, use of hormone therapy is a safe and effective option; however hormone therapy should be avoided in women with risk factors.
 The risks vary depending on the dose of hormone therapy and route administered.
-Research suggests that the patch and lower dose forms of HRT carry the lowest risk.
+Research suggests that the patch and lower dose forms of HT carry the lowest risk.
 Oral doses that circulate estrogen throughout the body are associated with a number of risks, especially when used in women over the age of 65.
-The North American Menopause Society (NAMS) has created a free app, MenoPro, to help women navigate their options based on risks.

 Women who still have a uterus, and are taking one of the systemic dose estrogen options, will also need to take other hormones to protect the uterine lining (this can be done with progestogen therapy or a SERM).
 Why?
 Estrogen causes the lining of the uterus to thicken, which can, over time, increase the risk of developing uterine cancer.
 Women who have had their uterus removed do not need to do this.
 This is true even for women who have had their uterus removed and still have a cervix.
 Women who are using low dose vaginal estrogen also do not have to worry about protecting the uterine lining.